aplbrain/bossdb_cookbook/docs/How-To-Upload-Data-To-BossDB.md

 Typically we use intern for anything smaller than 25 GB of data.
 If we are uploading anything larger than that, we set up an ingest job using the ingest client to handle the upload.
 Please contact us if you have a particularly large dataset to upload so we can help with the ingest.

-You can view a video version of this tutorial [here](https://youtu.be/gbbfWDThELU).

 ## Setting up resources

 Just like how we need a collection, experiment, and channel to download data,  we need to create a new collection, experiment, and channel to upload data.

+There are also two ways to set up a resource.
 You can do this through `intern` directly or through the management console.
 We recommend using the managment console for set up if only uploading a single or a few datasets at a time.

 Please view the [API documentation](https://docs.theboss.io/docs/list-collections) for more detailed information!

---
 Before uploading data, we first need to determine some information about our new dataset:

 **Collection Name:**